st1p3kolovrat/bull_market_scanner/README.md

 - Binance 24h Trading Volume

 Of course these indicators have certain threshold limit, if the indicator value did not pass given limit,
-it will not send include that indicator in the report.
+it will not include that indicator in the report.

 Indicator trigger:
 - Crypto Greed Index will be triggered if the greed index is larger than 80